breddy-one99/breddy-one99/README.md

 - 👋 Hi, I’m @breddy-one99
-- 👀 I’m interested in tech, video games, anime and comics.
+- 👀 I’m interested in data science, machine learning, tech, video games and comics.
 - 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on python projects.
 - 📫 How to reach me @breddy._.one99 on Instagram.

 <!---